gkowalczyk/generate-random-sting-app/README.md

 - Character Set: Specify the characters that should be used to create the strings.
 - Number of Strings: Determine how many strings you want to generate.

+App checks how many combinations of strings we can make from provided chars and if the user wants more than we can make the app return a detailed error message.

 **Technology Backend:**

 - Spring Boot